pjgpetecodes/rpirobot/workshop/09-move-servos.md

     sudo reboot
     ```

-- Close your PUTtY window and Wait for around 1 minute, then open PUTtY again and reconnet to your Pi.
+- Close your PUTtY window and wait for around 1 minute, then open PUTtY again and reconnet to your Pi.
 - Navigate to your  `robot_firmware` directory with the following command;

     ```
-    cd /home/pi/share/pirobot/robot_firmware
+    cd /home/pi/share/rpirobot/robot_firmware
     ```

 - Add the IoT Device Bindings Nuget Package to your project with;